How 6% of the Global Water System is Clogging the Pipeline

 Incentives work.
 Their absence works too, just in the other direction.

-These bottlenecks aren't standing still, either.
-Climate change tightens the screws on stormwater and agricultural systems.
-Population growth pushes more regions toward their limits.
-Emerging contaminants keep emerging.
-Left alone, that 6% gets worse as the demands on the system around it keep growing.
+These bottlenecks aren’t standing still, either.
+Climate change is tightening the screws on stormwater and agricultural systems.
+Population growth keeps pushing more regions toward their limits.
+New contaminants keep showing up.
+Left alone, that bottlenecked 6% gets worse while the demands on everything around it keep growing.
 The channels narrow while the river rises.

-Some of that pressure can only be relieved by governments deciding to act.
-You can't fix a massive gauge shortfall with a startup.
-You can't speed up treaty negotiations with venture capital.
-Where markets can help, though, the picture is more encouraging: one more permitted PFAS destruction facility, a few more brine equipment makers, a satellite that actually launches on time.
+Some of that pressure can only be relieved by governments.
+You can’t speed up treaty negotiations with venture capital.
+Where markets can help, though, the picture looks better: one more permitted PFAS destruction facility, a few more brine equipment makers, a satellite that actually launches on time.
 These are small enough markets that a few new players could change things.

 End Notes